espocrm/documentation/user-guide/sales-management.md

 * Closed Won;
 * Closed Lost.

-Administrator can define custom stages depending on business flow of the company.
-But it's not recommended to remove 'Closed Won' stage since it's used to calculate a revenue.
+Administrator can define custom stages depending on business flow of the company: Administration > Entity Manager > Opportunity > Fields > Stage.
+It's also possible to define custom probabilities for each stage.

+## Currency

+Administrator can define available currencies and their rates at Administration > Currency.
+It's possible to convert currency of existing opportunities from the list view: select needed records and then click Convert Currency in the Actions dropdown.

 ## Sales analytics